CS450-ECE461/fall2017-team3-web/README.md

 2. Only once we are certain it is ready, the code is merged to `master`. `master` will always contain only stable code

 ### Git refresher
 These are some of the git commands you'll use a lot.
 They are listed here for reference.
+If you'd like to get more comfortable with Git, check out this guide from Atlassian: https://www.atlassian.com/git/tutorials

 `git clone <repourl>`
 clone a remote repository (like this one) to your local